landcraft/tobi-trivia-gemini/README.md

 * **Score Tracking:** Tracks the player's score throughout the quiz.
 * **Quiz Results:** Displays a summary of the final score after 10 questions.
 * **New Questions Button:** Fetches a fresh set of 10 trivia questions (via secure backend LLM call).
-* **Topic Focus:** Questions are sourced with a focus on maths, science, space, and popular children's literature, relevant for UK, Europe, or US audiences.
+* **Topic Focus:** Questions are sourced with a focus on maths, science, space, and popular children's literature, relevant for UK, UK, or US audiences.
 * **Single Docker Image:** Frontend and backend are combined into one streamlined Docker image.
 * **Multi-Architecture Docker Images:** Built for `amd64` and `arm64` via GitHub Actions.
 * **Secure API Key Handling:** LLM API key managed securely on the backend via environment variables.